rayallll/memo_minder_gamfied_task_manage_web/README.md

 Implemented unit tests using *Jest* to ensure the reliability of individual components.
 Focused on testing user authentication, task creation, and real-time interactions.
 Additionally, 5 users tested the application for 8 rounds, providing valuable feedback for further improvements.

 - **Improvements**:<br>
+**Bug Fix: Purchased Items in Inventory**: <br>
+Fixed a bug where purchased weapons did not appear in the profile inventory after purchase.<br>
+**Purchase Button and Sold Status**:<br>
+Updated the purchase button for sold weapons to a disabled status. <br>
+**Game Balance - Boss Challenges**: <br>
+status and replaced the weapon image with a "sold" image.
+This ensures users understand that a weapon only needs to be purchased once.<br>
+**User Movement Speed and Boss Difficulty**:<br>
+Increased the user's movement speed within the game.
+Slightly lowered the difficulty of defeating bosses to keep the game balanced and enjoyable.<br>
+**Health Points Bug Fix**:<br>
+Fixed a bug where the health points displayed on the profile page were not correctly linked to the health points during boss battles.<br>

 ## Video Demo